 16. When will the new water system be online?

-The new water system is scheduled to be up and running in 2017!
+The new water system is scheduled to be up and running by the end of 2017.

 For more information visit www.campbellriver.ca or contact the Project Team at: E-mail: capitalprojects@campbellriver.ca Phone: 250.286.5700